kuntalkumarpal/Preprocessing-Image-Classification-CNN/README.md

 * The architectures were manually written to gather better understanding of neural networks.
 The architectures are influenced from the [excellent tutorials of Michael Nielsen](http://neuralnetworksanddeeplearning.com/)
 * No separate training, validations and testing modules all are done sequentially together in same function
 * The naming of the files are inconsistent.
+* The preprocessing techniques do no involve any theano code.
+They are written in simple python 2.7.
+But needs to be loaded using Theano.